vbudilov/jetpack-compose-starter/README.md

 cross-OS compilation.

 #### Progress so far
+The code is very messy and needs a lot of work, but the point was to get my hands dirty with JetPack Compose (don't judge)
 1. done: Simple navigation between top-level screens
 2. done: Login functionality
 3. todo: Registration